 Learn what a central processing unit (CPU) is, how it enables a computer to function through the instruction cycle process, and the factors that influence CPU speed.

 The central processing unit (CPU) is a critical hardware component that enables computers to respond to commands.
-Found within the circuit board of computers, a CPU’s main components include the control unit, the arithmetic logic unit, the registers, the buses, and the main memory or random access memory (RAM).
+Found within the circuit board of computers, a CPU’s main components include the control unit, the arithmetic logic unit, the registers, and the buses.

 In order for the CPU to understand commands, software translates messages into a series of binary codes.
 The binary code received by the CPU then goes through the three-step instruction cycle:

-The CPU first must fetch instructions stored within the computer's RAM.
+The CPU first must fetch instructions stored within the computer's random access memory (RAM).
 A component of the CPU known as the instruction register stores the instructions.

 In order to determine what actions to perform, the CPU transfers instructions from the instruction register to the instruction decoder, where it performs a calculation to decode the instruction into signals.